Delhi at a Glance

 Commercial developments in Delhi are becoming a threat to street vendors.

 However, the importance of the public sector in terms of the local economy has declined in favor of a constantly expanding service sector.
-One of the reasons for this development has been the large pool of skilled English-speaking laborers working in Delhi.
-The availability of a large skilled workforce is now attracting many multinational companies to Delhi, which in turn results in growing numbers of expats working in Delhi.
+One of the reasons for this development has been the large pool of skilled English-speaking staff working in Delhi.
+The availability of a large skilled workforce is now attracting many multinational companies.
+In turn, this results in growing numbers of expats working in Delhi.

-People working in Delhi’s tertiary sector contribute about 71 % of the State Domestic Product calculated for the National Capital Territory of Delhi.
-The key service industries providing employment to people working in Delhi are IT, telecommunications, hotels, banking, media and tourism.
-Primary sector contributions are around 3.85 %.
+While manufacturing – especially consumer goods – still provides plenty of employment opportunities, people working in Delhi’s tertiary sector contribute about over 70 % of the State Domestic Product calculated for the National Capital Territory of Delhi.
+The key service industries are IT, telecommunications, banking, media, hospitality and tourism.
 Those working in Delhi benefit from a high per capita income, which is reflected in the relatively high cost of living as compared to the rest of India.

-The large consumer market, combined with vast reserves of skilled laborers working in Delhi, increasingly attracts foreign investment.
+The large consumer market, combined with vast reserves of skilled laborers, increasingly attracts foreign investment.
 Delhi is home to many commercial centers, and the fast-growing organized retail industry is partly responsible for skyrocketing property and land prices.
 Laborers working in Delhi’s traditional retail trading system have suffered from this development.

 Expats working in Delhi need at least a basic understanding of Indian culture if they want to be successful.
-Business etiquette is no rocket science, but foreigners who fail to acknowledge its importance completely are unlikely to achieve the best possible results while working in Delhi.
-Below are a few basic rules every expat working in Delhi should observe:
+Business etiquette is no rocket science, but foreigners who fail to acknowledge its importance completely are unlikely to achieve the best possible results.
+Below are a few basic rules that every expat should observe.

 First of all, foreigners working in Delhi need to be aware that social structures within Indian companies are likely to reflect those within Indian society as a whole.
-The legacy of the caste system becomes apparent in strictly observed and unquestioned hierarchies in the work place.
-This is less true if you’re working in Delhi’s emerging IT and services sector, but more so in traditional Indian companies.
+The legacy of the caste system becomes apparent in strictly observed and unquestioned hierarchies in the workplace.
+This is less true if you are employed, for instance, in Delhi’s emerging IT and services sector, but more so in traditional Indian companies.

 When working in Delhi, you will soon discover that gift giving is an important part of the local business culture.
-Gifts needn’t be expensive, but always choose them with the recipient in mind, i.e. no leather products for Hindus, no alcohol for Muslims, etc.
+Gifts needn’t be expensive, but always choose them with the recipient in mind.
+Make sure that don’t offend any religious or cultural sensibilities, e.g. no leather products for pious Hindus, no alcohol for practicing Muslims, etc.

-One thing is particularly important to remember when working in Delhi: Never expect a straight “no” in reply to a question or request.
+One thing you should especially remember when working in Delhi: Never expect a straight “no” in reply to a question or request.
 Or, to put it the other way round, don’t automatically assume that an affirmative answer means “yes”.
 Evasiveness and a lack of commitment are all you’ll get by way of disagreement or refusal.

 So, if you hear someone say “this is possible”, or “we’ll see what we can do”, don’t get your hopes up too high.
 Of course, this also works vice versa: Try to avoid causing an affront by being too direct with your business partners while working in Delhi.